×

 When we asked people what advice they would give someone preparing to move to Zagreb, they said:

 "Before moving to Zagreb, expats should know that the official language is Croatian, and while English is commonly spoken, especially among younger generations, it is beneficial to learn some basic Croatian phrases.
 The currency used in Croatia is the Croatian Kuna, not the Euro.
 The cost of living in Zagreb is generally lower than in many Western European cities, but salaries are also typically lower.
 Zagreb has a continental climate, with hot summers and cold winters, so expats should pack a variety of clothing.
 The city is known for its safety and low crime rates, but like any other city, it's important to be cautious and aware of your surroundings.
 Healthcare in Croatia is of a high standard, with both public and private options available.
 Expats working in Croatia will typically be entitled to state healthcare, but many choose to take out private health insurance for more comprehensive coverage.
 Croatian cuisine is diverse and delicious, with a mix of Mediterranean and Central European influences.
 The city has a vibrant nightlife, with numerous bars, clubs, and restaurants.
 Zagreb is a city rich in history and culture, with many museums, galleries, and historical sites to explore.
 Public transportation in Zagreb is reliable and extensive, consisting of trams, buses, and trains.
 Expats should also be aware that Croatia has a unique business culture.
 Punctuality is highly valued, and business meetings are usually formal.
-Finally, it's important to note that obtaining a visa or work permit can be a lengthy process, so it's advisable to start this process well in advance of your planned move," remarked one expat in Zagreb, Croatia.
+Finally, it's important to note that obtaining a visa or work permit can be a lengthy process, so it's advisable to start this process well in advance of your planned move," said one expat in Zagreb.

 What is a typical expat home or apartment like in Zagreb?